PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0 copy.md

 View the commit log in GitHub for a full history of changes: [`release-1.42.4...release-1.43.0`](https://github.com/PostHog/posthog/compare/release-1.41.4...release-1.42.0).

-## Give us your feedback
+## Share your feedback
+We'd love to hear anything you have to say about PostHog, good or bad.
+As a thank you, we'll share some awesome [PostHog merch](https://merch.posthog.com).

-We’re always working on improving PostHog and would love to talk to you!
-Please [schedule a 30 minute call](https://calendly.com/posthog-feedback) with one of our Product, Engineering, or Marketing team members to help us understand how to improve.
-As a thank you for your time, we'll be giving away awesome [PostHog merch](https://merch.posthog.com)!
+ Want to get involved?
+[Schedule a 30 minute call](https://calendly.com/posthog-feedback) with one of our teams to help us make PostHog even better!

 ## Contributions from the community
 We always welcome contributions from our community and this time we want to thank the following people this month...